medikoo/deferred/README.md

 `map` is also available directly on a promise object, so we may invoke it directly on promise of a collection.

-Let's try again previous example but this time instead of relying on already existing filenames, we take list of files from current directory.
+Let's try again previous example but this time instead of relying on already existing filenames, we take list of files from current directory:

 	var readdir = deferred.promisify(fs.readdir)
 		, readFile = deferred.promisify(fs.readFile);